-Oveolia Environmental Services out of Fort Atkinson provides weekly solid waste collection, transfer, recycling and disposal for the Town of La Prairie.
+Veolia Environmental Services out of Fort Atkinson provides weekly solid waste collection, transfer, recycling and disposal for the Town of Johnstown.
 The Town has no solid waste disposal facilities (landfills) within its boundaries.
-The City of Janesville, however, owns and operates a landfill, located on Black Bridge Road between Highway 51 and Milton Avenue that is available for use to Town residents.
+The City of Janesville, however, owns and operates a landfill, located on Black Bridge Road between Highway 51 and Milton Avenue.